The Sports Pony Studbook Society

 Lara Whiteway (age 16) from Preston, Lancashire, with ABC Juri a 17yr old NNFP (Dutch New Forest) bay gelding, by Valentino (NNFP) out of Sulastik’s Nadj (by Dukes Forest Oberon)

-British Dressage announce the Dressage team to be (in alphabetical order):
+The British Dressage team consisted of (in alphabetical order):

 Charlotte Fry (age 14), from Driffield, North Humberside, with Mrs R Sherwin's Andexer, a 14.1hh 8 yr old bay stallion by Anjershof Rocky (damsire Wester Aikema's Robert).
 Andexer was sold to Belgium at the 2006 Vechta Spring Elite Auction.

-Claire Gallimore (age 16), from St Albans, Hertfordshire, with Mrs J Gallimore's Gigolo, a 14.1hh 12 yr old chestnut gelding by Going East.
+Claire Gallimore (age 16), from St Albans, Hertfordshire, with Mrs J Gallimore's Gigolo, a 14.1hh 12 yr old chestnut gelding by Going East out if Nenci (by Nordcap).
 Claire and Gigolo were members of the 2009 team.

 Charlotte Gill (age 16), from York, North Yorkshire, with Mrs J Gill's Ferrari, a 14.2hh 12 year old chestnut gelding